oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Threat Analysis

-The architecture pattern discussed in this section is vulnerable to the following attack payloads:
+The architecture pattern discussed in this section is vulnerable to the following attack scenarios:

-- Acquisition and Extraction of New Tokens {{payload-new-flow}}
+- Acquisition and Extraction of New Tokens {{scenario-new-flow}}
-- Proxying Requests via the User's Browser {{payload-proxy}}
+- Proxying Requests via the User's Browser {{scenario-proxy}}

 As a result, this pattern can lead to the following consequences: